Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 Our project aims to facilitate informed decision-making, enhance transparency, and bolster accountability in public spending.
 By supporting research and analysis on government contracts, we aspire to contribute to better governance and public service delivery in Portugal.

+Additionally, to ensure the data remains current and relevant, a pipeline will be triggered every Friday to update the dataset.
+This regular update process ensures that the platform reflects the latest information, as new contracts are often finalized or updated by the end of each week.

 ### Technologies